madhavmehndiratta/blog/_posts/2020-05-21-stapler-1-vulnhub-walkthrough.md

 <img src="/assets/img/uploads/stapler/users.png">
 </center>

-I added copied this into a file named users.txt and then separated the name of users to a separate file.
+I copied this into a file named users.txt and then separated the name of users to a separate file.

 ```r
 m1m3@kali:~$ cat users.txt | cut -d '\' -f2 | cut -d ' ' -f1 > user_list.txt